PeterdeWolff/dok7-website/README.md

 ## **UX**
 Visitors of the website are (potential) customers searching for information, the people that are questioned all knew that the website does not offer an online shop.

+The user stories below are initiated after interviews with several potential users and the owner of the shop.

 ## **User experience client stories are:**
 -	As a new visitor to the website, I want to easily navigate the site, so I can find what I am looking for efficiently.